bodand/shibsp-redis/README.md

 This storage plugin provides support for storing session information in the [Redis][redis] key-value database.
 The plugin can be configured to use either a single-instance Redis database, or a Redis cluster: see [Configuration](#configuration).

-## Packaging (Debian)
+## Building and packaging (Debian)

 For building a locally usable Debian package from the repository, perform the following.

 Prerequisites:
-- A Debian system with the `build-essential cmake libshibsp-dev libhiredis-dev` packages installed.
+- A Debian system with the `build-essential cmake libshibsp-dev libhiredis-dev libkrb5-dev pkg-config` packages installed.

 Building, from the repository directory: